postsharp/Metalama/Caravela.Framework.md

 * Some expressions have undeterminated scope (for instance literals or instance of types that exist both at build-time and run-time).
 In case of ambiguity, run-time scope is assumed.
 If the default scope is not adequate, you should use the _compileTime_ method.

-    Example: `new StringBuilder()` is run-time.
+    Example: `new StringBuilder()` is run-time but `compileTime( new StringBuilder() )` is compile-time.

-* Local variables can be either run-time or build-time.
+* Local variables can be either compile-time or run-time.
 The scope is uniquely determined by the expression of the variable initializer.
   The previous rules are applied.
+Local variables without an initializer are run-time.

   Examples:
+    * In `int i;`, `i` is run-time.
     * In `int i = 0`, `i` is run-time.
     * In `int i = compileTime(0)`, `i` is compile-time.
     * In `var p = target.Method.Parameters[i]`, `p` is compile-time.